 If you notice damage to your car after a hailstorm, report the claim to your insurer as soon as possible.
 Your insurer can walk you through the steps you'll need to take to get an estimate and get your car repaired.

 What does auto liability insurance cover?

 Auto liability coverage does not cover hail damage, but it is required in most states.
 If you cause a car accident, it helps pay for the other driver's medical bills or property damage.
 Liability insurance does not cover damage to your vehicle (or your medical bills).

 Do you have to pay a deductible for hail damage?

 Comprehensive coverage usually comes with a deductible, the amount you'll pay out of pocket when you make a claim.
 The Insurance Information Institute (III) says having a higher deductible on your policy may help lower your premium.
 However, if you live in an area where hailstorms occur more often, you may want to consider whether you can afford the out-of-pocket deductible after a hail claim.

 It's also helpful to know that, under some circumstances, your insurer may waive the deductible on the glass portion of your comprehensive coverage.
 For instance, if the glass is repaired, rather than replaced, your insurer may waive the deductible.
 Additionally, you may be able to buy full glass coverage as part of your policy, which typically means you won't have to pay a deductible on glass claims.
 Check with your agent to see if these options are available on your policy.

-When it comes to hailstorms and the potential damage they can cause to your car, it’s better to be safe than sorry.
-Speak with your insurance agent to help decide whether comprehensive coverage might be right for you.
+When it comes to hailstorms and the potential damage they can cause to your car, it's better to be safe than sorry.
+Speak with your insurance provider to help decide whether comprehensive coverage might be right for you.